Is Off Grid Solar Right For You?

-Here are a couple of reasons why off grid may be a good solar option:
+Here are a couple of reasons why off-grid may be an excellent solar option:

 1) You live in a remote location where there is no power grid and no possibility of there ever being one built in the future.

-2) You live on a large or rural property, there is a grid power line on the main road however the price of laying a cable X-kM's to your desired point of usage is greater than the cost of a decent off grid system, which is around $23,000+/-.
+2) You live in a large or rural property, and there is a grid power line on the main road.
+However, the price of laying a cable X-kM's to your desired point of usage is higher than the cost of a decent off-grid system, which is around $23,000+/-.

-3) You are connected to the grid already and operating some type of electrical device or machinery that is critical and needs a 100% up-time power supply with no chance of interruptions or blackouts.
+3) You have connected to the grid already and operating some electrical device or machinery that is critical and needs a 100% up-time power supply with no chance of interruptions or blackouts.

-In summary with todays technology and the price factor of off grid systems the economics don't ad up for going off grid for most Australian home owners.
+In summary with today's technology and the price factor of off-grid systems, the economics don't add up for going off the grid for most Australian homeowners.